-- a lean angle sensor to stop the engine in case of a turnover.
-In this case, the display will indicate error code 30, but this is not a malfunction.
-Turn the key to "OFF" and then to "ON" to clear the error code.
-Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
+- a lean angle sensor to stop the engine in case of turnover.
+Turn the main switch off once before attempting to restart the engine.
+Failing to do so will prevent the engine from starting, even though the engine will crank when the start switch is pushed. - an engine auto-stop system.
 The engine stops automatically if left idling for 20 minutes.
-If the engine stops, simply push the start switch to restart the engine.
+In this case, simply push the start switch to restart the engine.